The relation between the radii and the densities of magnetic skyrmions: Introduction

+However, as a potential candidate for storage, the skyrmion is meant to be manipulated, erased and created.
+In this case, the number of skyrmions can vary from just only one to filling the entire skyrmion lattice.
+The transformation of a skyrmion lattice to the saturated state is continuous, in this process, the skyrmion lattice gradually decomposes into isolated skyrmions in the saturated state~\cite{reviewB}.
+In this paper, we study the average radius of skyrmions with the density of skyrmions in the range between a single isolated skyrmion and the skyrmion lattice.
+While the results have been obtained for a single isolated skyrmion, and for skyrmion lattices, up to our knowledge, the radius of a skyrmion when the density of the skyrmions is between the skyrmion lattice and the single isolated skyrmion is poorly understood at a quantitative level.

 The rest of paper is organized as the following.
-Our lattice simulation is discussed in Sec.~\ref{level2}.
-The numerical results on the average radius of the skyrmions in the skyrmion phase are presented Sec.~\ref{level3}.
-A summary is made in Sec.~\ref{level4}.
+The analytical and numerical results based on circular cell approximation are established in Sec.~\ref{level2}.
+In Sec.~\ref{level3}, we introduce the lattice simulation of Landau-Lifshitz-Gilbert~(LLG) equation.
+We compare the theoretical results with lattice simulation in Sec.~\ref{level4}.
+A summary is made in Sec.~\ref{level5}.